 The time spent by support users on failure diagnosis consumes most of the overall repair time, with an average of 60-80% of the total repair time.
 As the manufacturing system becomes more complex, this portion increased.

 More than one way to detect failure root-cause

-Support team member can follow several testing procedures until the root-cause is identified.
+A support team member can follow several testing procedures until the root cause is identified.
 Too often the sequence of the testing/ diagnostics steps is not optimal.
-Carrying it out in the right order can dramatically reduce the diagnostics process and as a result decrease the overall repair time.
-Moreover, in many incidents the support worker doesn't gather all the required information on the failure, that can narrow-down the possible root cause list.
-Reducing this list from 9 possible reasons to 3 for example, can cut-down the diagnostics time by 66%.
+Carrying it out in the right order can dramatically reduce the diagnostics process and as a result, decrease the overall repair time.
+Moreover, in many incidents, the support worker doesn't gather all the required information on the failure, which can narrow down the possible root cause list.
+Reducing this list from 9 possible reasons to 3 for example can reduce the diagnostics time by 66%.

 Reinvent the wheel again and again

 Most system failures have already occurred in the past, and there is already some experience within the organization on how to effectively deal with them.
-Knowledge sharing between support team members is not performed effectively, resulting in many cases of "reinventing the wheel", each time a support worker tackles a failure that he specifically didn't resolve in the past, or doesn't remember how to handle it effectively.
-Exposing support users to other team members' experience can help them to provide best-practice treatment.
-In a highly automated distribution center, which serves one of the biggest pharmaceutical corporations, a specific automation equipment failure caused more than 3 hours downtime.
-A "well cooked" diagnostics procedure was documented in Kiami's smart solution, and the repair time of exactly the same failure was reduced to few minutes.
+Knowledge sharing between support team members is not performed effectively, resulting in many cases of "reinventing the wheel", each time a support worker tackles a failure that he specifically didn't resolve in the past, or doesn't remember how to handle effectively.
+Exposing support users to other team members' experiences can help them to provide best-practice treatment.
+In a highly automated distribution center, which serves one of the biggest pharmaceutical corporations, a specific automation equipment failure caused more than 3 hours of downtime.
+A "well-cooked" diagnostics procedure was documented in Kiami's smart solution, and the repair time of the same failure was reduced to few minutes.

 Higher support level members deals with simple failures

 Many times higher support level workers (such as maintenance or engineering) are called to handle simple failures that can be easily detected and resolved by the operational team.